 There are many types of RVs made to fit every sort of RVing lifestyle.
 One of the most popular forms of RV on the market, and what most people think of when they think RV, is the motorhome.
 Within motorhomes, there are subtypes such as Class A, B, C and even the B+.
 Let's explore Class A motorhomes including the unique advantages and disadvantages of this motorhome type so you can decide which is right for you.

 What You Need to Know About Class A Motorhomes

 If someone was asked to sketch an RV, chances are they would draw something resembling a Class A motorhome.
 Class A is one of the most popular forms of RVing in the United States, so what makes a motorhome a Class A?

 The Class A motorhome looks like a public transit bus, long, rectangular and flat nosed.
-The idea that it looks like a bus is not far off at all as many Class A motorhomes are constructed on a bus chassis.
+The idea that it seems like a bus is not far off at all as many Class A motorhomes are constructed on a bus chassis.
 Class As often have a large front window area for excellent vision on the road.

 Advantages of Class A Motorhomes

-- Option and Feature Rich: Because they are so popular and large, there are no limits on the type of features you can get on your own.
+Because they are so popular and large, there are no limits on the type of features you can get on your own.
 Popular features include entertainment systems, kitchens with plenty of storage or full bathrooms.
 If you want tons of features, look to the Class A motorhome.

 Disadvantages of Class A Motorhomes

 The Class A doesn’t come without its unique drawbacks as well.
 There are a few disadvantages when it comes to the Class A.

-As you’ve read, the Class A motorhome is full of several unique advantages and disadvantages.
+The Class A motorhome is full of several unique advantages and disadvantages.
 Talk to a local dealer, fellow RVers or hop on RVing forums to get a better feel if the Class A motorhome is the right ride for you.